side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

----
-:layout: post
-:title: Literate builds, WTF?
-:nodeid: 440
-:created: 1379964130
-:tags:
-  - development
-  - plugins
-  - javaone
-:author: kohsuke
----

 (This is a guest post by Stephen Connolly)

 Every developer, at some stage, will be handed a project to maintain that somebody else was responsible for.
 If you are lucky, the developer will not have left the organization yet and you get a brief Knowledge Transfer as the developer packs up their desk before heading on to their new job.
-If you are unlucky, you don't even get given the details of where the source code is hiding.
+If you are unlucky, you don’t even get given the details of where the source code is hiding.

 Now begins the detective work, as you try to figure out how to build and release the project, set up Jenkins jobs to build the project and run the tests…

-It doesn't have to be this way, you know!
+It doesn’t have to be this way, you know!

 What if I told you there was a file sitting at the top level that told you exactly how to build the project and do the important things?
-You'd be interested, wouldn't you?
+You’d be interested, wouldn’t you?

-When I tell you it's the README file?
-“But that's all lies.
+When I tell you it’s the README file?
+“But that’s all lies.
 Nobody keeps that up to date.
 Argh!!!”

 But what if Jenkins reads the README file and uses it for the build definition?
 Now you not only have a CI system ensuring that the build definition is correct, but you have less work to do setting up the job.